DavideNardone/DeepCatnDogRecognition/README.md

 You can find more information about these DNN here: https://medium.com/@sidereal/cnns-architectures-lenet-alexnet-vgg-googlenet-resnet-and-more-666091488df5

-Each of these DNN is really sensible to several hyperparameters, which in turn provide a better or worse fine tuning.
+Each of these DNN is really sensitive to several hyperparameters, which in turn provide a better or worse fine tuning.

 # Requirements